Jesus in Islam

-In their views of Islamic eschatology, most accounts state that Jesus will return in the Second Coming to kill the Al-Masih ad-Dajjal ('The False Messiah'), after which the ancient tribe of Gog and Magog (Yaʾjūj Maʾjūj) will disperse.
-After God eliminates them, Jesus will assume rulership of the world, establish peace and justice, and die a natural death, being buried alongside Muhammad in the fourth reserved tomb of the Green Dome in Medina.

-The place where Jesus is believed to return, the Umayyad Mosque in Damascus, is highly esteemed by Muslims as the fourth holiest site of Islam.
-Jesus is widely venerated in Sufism, with numerous ascetic and mystic literature written and recited about him where he is often portrayed as the paragon of asceticism, divine love, and inner purity.
+In Islamic eschatology, Jesus and the Mahdi are believed to appear together during the events of the End Times.
+Jesus will kill al-Masih ad-Dajjal (the False Messiah), after which the ancient tribe of Gog and Magog (Yaʾjūj and Maʾjūj) will emerge and spread across the earth.
+After God destroys them, Jesus will rule the world, establish peace and justice, and eventually die a natural death.
+He will be buried alongside Muhammad in the fourth reserved tomb at the Prophet's Mosque in Medina.
+The Umayyad Mosque in Damascus, associated with Jesus' return in the Second Coming, is highly revered by both Muslims and Christians.
+Jesus is also widely venerated in Sufism, with numerous ascetic and mystical works written and recited about him, in which he is often portrayed as a model of asceticism, divine love, and inner purity.

 Quran

 Jesus is referred to in the Quran throughout 15 surahs.
 The Quran emphasizes Jesus as a prophet, unique in creation, born out of a virgin, and messenger from God.
 He is usually referred to as (Jesus son of Mary), (The Christ son of Mary), – and a few times in 23:50 and 43:57 as (Son of Mary).
 Jesus is described as God's word, which appears to be the equivalent of the Greek logos, imparted to Mary and to be his spirit.

-Yet, the Quran rejects the identification of Jesus and God (Surah 5:73, 116) in order to protect God's absolute unity.
+Yet, the Quran rejects associating partners with Allah (Surah 5:73 - rejects saying Allah is the third of three, 116 rejects associating deities aside Allah) in order to protect God's absolute unity.
 Jesus is understood to have preached salvation through submission to God's will and worshipping God alone.
-Quran 5:116 states that Jesus will ultimately deny claiming divinity.
+Quran 5:116 states that Jesus will deny teaching people to consider him and his mother deities aside Allah, potentially (although disputed) matching the teachings of the Collyridians.
 Thus, he is considered to have been a Muslim by the religious definition of the term (i.e., one who submits to God's will).